-There are many other symptoms of a bottleneck, and most plants will have at least one as it operates as close to maximum as possible.
-These can include, but are not limited to things like:
+There are many symptoms of a bottleneck, and most plants will have at least one as it operates as close to maximum tonnage as possible.
+These can include:

 - Persistent high-high level indications in bins or hoppers